Travel Abroad Planning Deadlines

->>> International Travel Protocol
+International Travel Application

-This form is a checklist of items that need to be completed prior to departure.
-The form needs to be completed by the non-student sponsor of your trip and submitted at least 8 weeks prior to the trip.
-Typically your advisor will complete this form and guide you through the checklist in a timely manner.
-The completed form needs to be submitted to your CSL advisor who will then forward to the Global Engagement Office.
+This application includes a checklist of requirements that need to be completed prior to departure.
+The form needs to be completed by the non-student sponsor of your trip and submitted at least one academic quarter in advance of the departure date.
+Your CSL advisor will complete this form and guide you through the application in a timely manner.
+The completed form needs to be submitted to your CSL advisor who will then forward to the Associate Provost for International Programs.

 Participant Agreement Form

-Trip & Off-Campus Activity Cover Memo
+Trip & Off-Campus Activity Request Form

 Trip Preparation Meeting